 - Add-on upsells at checkout.
 This offers another avenue for revenue without interrupting the booking flow.

 - Mobile optimization and accessibility.
-This ensures everyone can easily access and use your booking platform from their device.
+This ensures everyone can easily access and use your booking app from their device.

 How to implement spa scheduling software without disrupting operations

-For each service provider (like esthetician, massage therapist, etc.) on your team, define working hours, breaks, and room and equipment usage.
-This information will also help the new software automate the schedule and book clients only when the right providers are available.
+Set provider availability clearly.
+For each provider on your team, define working hours, breaks, and room and equipment usage so the software can automate scheduling accurately.

 Spa scheduling software pricing: What to expect